 Creating outdoor rooms is a great way to connect your indoor and outdoor spaces and get more enjoyment from your property.
 Think of your landscape as an extension of your home and begin to see spaces as outdoor kitchens, living rooms, hallways, and entryways.
 This is the first step in creating your outdoor room.

-All indoor and outdoor rooms have a few things in common: walls, windows, a ceiling, and a floor.
+Indoor and outdoor rooms have several things in common, such as a floor, walls, windows, and a ceiling.
 Look at those elements, identify them in the landscape, and create a well thought-out, comfortable space.
-Accents like outdoor furniture and art will quickly make this your new favorite room!
+Finally, accents like outdoor furniture and art quickly make this space a beautiful outdoor room!

 Walls may be made from a variety of materials.
 You may use an existing wall of the house or a garden shed to define one wall of the room.
 For a different wall, fences are a quick way to define space.

 Of course, plants can make beautiful, natural walls.
 Consider using something different than the standard row of Arborvitae to add interest, and mix evergreens with deciduous shrubs and understory trees.
-The result will provide seasons of interest and add to the garden-feel of your outdoor room.
+Mixed borders provide seasons of interest and add to the garden-feel of your outdoor room.

 For additional interest, and to keep your room from feeling stuffy, add windows.

-It may sound strange to incorporate “windows” outside, but the windows I mean are really just framed views.
+It may sound strange to incorporate “windows” outside, but windows are really just framed views.
 If you’re fortunate to be on a property with beautiful vistas, or a majestic tree, direct the view in that direction with a window, or a break in the wall.

-To create windows, strategically place or remove trees to direct the eye between them.
-But don’t remove all trees to get the view you want; leave a few to get the best picture.
-Add other elements, such as columns and planters to help frame views.
-And arbors and gates work as doors and invite the viewer to explore.
+To create windows, strategically place or remove obstructions to direct the eye.
+But don’t remove all obstructions to get the view you want.
+Add elements, such as trees, columns and planters to help frame views.

 Add a Roof